tno-terminology-design/tev2-specifications/docs/spec-files/90-configuration-file.md

 Below, you can find all of the possible options you can specify in the various configuration sections.
 These match the parameters that can be specified on the command line.

-If a parameter is specified on the command line, it must be preceeded by the `--` (e.g., as in `--scopedir`), or the alternative short form can be used as described in the specifications of the individual tools.
+If a parameter is specified on the command line, it must be preceded by the `--` (e.g., as in `--scopedir`), or the alternative short form can be used as described in the specifications of the individual tools.

 <details>
   <summary>Legend</summary>